 In 2018, Harry Winston spent a record-breaking 50 million dollars on a jaw-dropping 50-carat pink diamond, aptly renamed the Pink Legacy.
-This winter, Lady Gaga strutted across the Oscars red carpet parading a 128-carat fancy yellow diamond last seen publicly gracing the neck of Audrey Hepburn for a promotional Breakfast at Tiffany's shoot.
+The next year, Lady Gaga strutted across the Oscars red carpet parading a 128-carat fancy yellow diamond last seen publicly gracing the neck of Audrey Hepburn for a promotional Breakfast at Tiffany's shoot.
 What do both of these diamonds have in common?
 They possess the most highly sought-after abnormalities found in nature for these gemstones.
 Colored diamonds have captured the fascination of the jewelry industry, commanding the highest prices for their beauty, rarity, and unique hues.
 Demand for these natural phenomena is increasing at an exponential rate, however, only a handful of gem quality stones are mined and brought to market every year.

 When looking to purchase a colored diamond, the same quality factors apply as when looking to purchase white diamonds.
 Cut and clarity are, of course, integral to the pricing and value of the stone, however, color is what truly makes these diamonds so special.
 So, what colors do diamonds come in?
 Fancy colored diamonds occur across the full color spectrum, ranging from blue to red to violet, and these precious stones have been known to include variations of every color.
 From colored diamond rings to stunning antique brooches, these precious stones have been highlighted in jewelry pieces for centuries.